Point-in-Time (PIT) Count

 WHEN & WHERE

-The 2023 PIT Count runs from 5-8pm on January 30, 2023 and from 6am-4pm on January 31st.
+The PIT Count occurs on one 24 hour period of time in late January.
 Volunteers will be deployed throughout Jeffco based on the geographic preference and shift(s) selected on the registration form.

 The PIT Count will use a full census count (brief interviews) using an app-based survey designed for easy access on your smart phone.
 Volunteers may choose to participate in self-identified groups of 2-3 people OR we’ll pair you with another person.
 You’ll select your preference on the registration form.
 Must be 18 to participate!